AlanAmaro13/Arduino_Basic_Projects/README.md

-# Arduino_Basic_Projects
+# Introduction to Arduino One with Basic Projects

-Hey there!
-In this repository you will find a collection of basic arduino projects for novice!
+Welcome back!
+In this repository you will find a series of basic projects developed in Arduino One (ARD).
+All of this projects implement the Arduino IDE (1.8) and a series of basic components, such as LEDs, resistors, push bottons, motors, etc. In each folder you will find the main code or Skech along with the used components.

 Index:
 * [Incredible car](https://github.com/AlanAmaro13/Arduino_Basic_Projects/blob/main/Auto_Increible.ino): Turn on and off five LEDs sequentially.